Why Are My Teeth Not Tracking With My Invisalign Plan?

-Unfortunately, there are times when straightening your teeth with Invisalign doesn’t go according to plan.
-This can be frustrating for people using clear aligners, but fortunately we can get them back on track with a little extra effort.
-In this blog, I share five reasons why your Invisalign is not working, and what you can do to get back on schedule.
-But first, let’s answer the common question, how does Invisalign work, by describing what we mean by “teeth tracking” so you can better understand the advice I’m about to share.
+When you find your Invisalign not tracking, it can be frustrating.
+Fortunately we can get patients back on track with focused attention and extra effort.
+In this blog, I share five reasons why your Invisalign is not tracking and what you can do to get back on schedule.

-What is tracking?
+What is Clear Aligner Tracking?